Dre Campbell Farm

-Dealing with spider mites can be a real pain, but it’s important to get rid of them if you want to keep your plants healthy.
-If left unchecked, they can cause some serious damage to both indoor and outdoor plants.
+Dealing with spider mites can be frustrating, but getting rid of them is essential to keep your plants healthy.
+If left unchecked, they can cause severe damage to both indoor and outdoor plants.

 1. Remove Infested Leaves

-Just place them in a plastic bag, seal up the bag tight, and dispose of it.
+Just place them in a plastic bag, seal it up tight, and dispose of it.
 However, if the whole plant is infested, you’ll need to get rid of it entirely.

-Taking these measures will help prevent other plants from becoming infected.
+These measures will help prevent other plants from becoming infected with spider mites.

 2. Hose Them

-This is one of the cheapest and quickest ways of dealing with these plant pests.
-Using a garden hose to spray water on your plants should flush away the mites.
+This method is one of the cheapest and quickest ways to deal with these plant pests.
+Using a garden hose to spray water on your plants should flush away web-spinning mites.

-If the pressure is hard enough, this will wash them away entirely.
-But, be careful not to damage your plants in the process.
+If the pressure is strong enough, this will wash them away entirely.
+But be careful not to damage your plants in the process.

 3. Soap and Water

-Combine three tablespoons of organic liquid soap with a gallon of water.
+Just combine three tablespoons of liquid dish soap with a gallon of water.
 Shake well and use it to mist your plants.
-The soapy water solution will suffocate and kill spider mites.
+The soapy water solution will suffocate the critters.

 Alternatively, purchase an insecticidal soap such as this one.
-It works great to get rid of the two-spotted spider mite, also known as red spider mite.
+It works great to get rid of the two-spotted spider mite.

 4. Rosemary Oil

-Rosemary oil works as a natural repellent that will also kill spider mites [2].
+Rosemary oil is a natural repellent for some spider mites [2].

 Make a homemade spider mite spray by mixing three teaspoons of rosemary oil and a teaspoon of organic liquid soap with a liter of water.